 The consideration to grant Associate membership status to a candidate is in the sole discretion of the Association’s Executive Committee.

-The Certificate Course consists of 2 modules:
+The Fellowship Course consists of 2 modules:

 - Module 3 – Advanced Law of Contract and Delict; and